yonas-g/yonas-g.github.io/_pages/about.md

 ---

-I am a Senior Deep Learning Engineer at Pindo, where I specialize in developing speech and language technologies for African languages.
-My work focuses on building multilingual speech recognition and TTS systems, achieving industry-leading accuracy rates for Kinyarwanda, Swahili, and Luganda.
-I hold a master's degree in Engineering Artificial Intelligence from Carnegie Mellon University, where I focused on developing automatic speech recognition systems.
+I am a Senior Deep Learning Engineer at Pindo, where I specialize in developing speech and language technologies.
+My work focuses on building multilingual speech recognition, NLP and TTS systems, achieving industry-leading accuracy rates for Kinyarwanda, Swahili, and Luganda.
+I hold a master's degree in __Engineering Artificial Intelligence__ from __Carnegie Mellon University__, where I focused on developing automatic speech recognition systems.
 My research interests include deep learning, and natural language processing.
 I am passionate about using AI to solve real world problems, particularly in the context of efficient and scalable solutions for new domains, including  low-resource languages.

 Before my current role, I served as a Graduate Teaching Assistant at Carnegie Mellon University, where I contributed to courses [Introduction Deep Learning](https://deeplearning.cs.cmu.edu) and Machine Learning for Earth Observation.
 My background includes software engineering experience at Paga, where I worked on scalable backend infrastructure for mobile money platforms.
 I hold a Bachelor's degree in Software Engineering (Very Great Distinction) from Addis Ababa Science and Technology University, Ethiopia.